mopd/KkthnxUI_WotLK/README.md

 ### Warning
 * I am not responsible if you break your old UI due to putting mine on!
 * If you do not like something about my UI...
-[Well fuck off](https://gnomeparty.com/flash/?file=MidgetWalk.swf).
+[Well I can not please everyone](http://puu.sh/k0Hki.jpg).
 * Most features in my UI are controlled by the in-game config. type /cfg.
 * I took time out of my life to do this, take time out of your life to say thank you!
 * If you find a bug, then properly make a bug [report](https://github.com/Kkthnx/KkthnxUI-3.3.5/issues/new).
 Do not be an idiot and spam me...